adobe-fonts/source-han-sans/README.md

 ## Getting Involved

-Send suggestions for changes to the Source Han Sans project maintainer, [Dr. Ken Lunde](mailto:lunde@adobe.com?subject=[GitHub]%20Source%20Han%20Sans), for consideration.
+For any suggestions for changes, please [create a new issue](https://github.com/adobe-fonts/source-han-sans/issues) for consideration.

 ## Further information